 The Bottom Line

 In the comment from the consumer, they wanted to know the minimum monthly income needed to get approved for a subprime car loan.
-While the simple answer is typically around $1,500-$2,000, the ratios tell a more complete story.
-You will also need to consider your bills and potential car and insurance payment in addition to your income level.
+While the simple answer is typically around $1,500-$2,500, the ratios tell a more complete story.
+You will also need to consider your extra pay, bills, and potential car and insurance payments in addition to your income level.